Seeed-Studio/Hazard-Response-Mission-Pack/README.md

 ### Description:

-Hazard Response Mission Pack is a comprehensive solution designed for optimized disaster preparedness[1], management, and response.
+Hazard Response Mission Pack is an ongoing research projectdesigned for optimized disaster preparedness[1], management, and response.

 This pack includes robust devices for data transmission, data processing,  user interface, precise tracking, intelligent visual analysis, and custom sensor development for environmental monitoring.

-These devices work together to provide a robust yet flexible system for real-time data collection, analysis, and response, enabling efficient management and mitigation of hazard situations.
+The goal of this research project is to provide a robust yet flexible system for real-time data collection, analysis, and response, enabling efficient management and mitigation of hazard situations. **For this reason the content of the kit may vary in the future, based on the testing of the users and the feedback here. **

 [1] WFP defines emergency preparedness as “Actions, arrangements, and procedures in anticipation of an emergency to ensure that the response when needed, be rapid, appropriate and effective.”
 (Source: [WFP’s Programme Guidance Manual, page 10](https://documents.wfp.org/stellent/groups/public/documents/resources/wfp251892.pdf))